UFOS Project

 Expertise:

-Radiative transfer simulations
+Radiative hydrodynamical simulations

 PhD candidate